 If there is always a bunch of unexpected work that floats to the surface after planning meetings, the problem could lay not in the planning, rather in the refinement process.

 During refinement, the team (and not the Product Owner alone!) is supposed to add details, estimates, identify dependencies, and order the items in the Product Backlog.
 It’s not only about revising the Backlog but also studying the items and how much effort they might take, so there is an idea of what can be done in a Sprint.
+Utilizing tools like a daily planner can streamline this process, ensuring that tasks are clearly defined and organized, thereby enhancing the efficiency of the refinement phase.

 A well-defined Product Backlog serves as a basis for a smooth and efficient planning meeting.
 And the other way around: if the team hasn’t spent enough time on refining the Backlog, most probably they will need to come back to it during the planning meeting (to the detriment of planning obviously) or eventually experience unexpected bulks of work in the Sprint.
 So unless you “enjoy” 8-hours-long planning meetings and surprises during the Sprint – do your homework refine your Backlog well.